Applications for the academic year 2023/24 are now closed.

-Applications should explain the theme, structure, size and location of the proposed day and how they believe they will be able to attract a public audience.
+Applications should explain the theme, structure, size and location of the proposed programme or event, and how applicants believe they will be able to attract a public audience.
 We are open to innovative suggestions.
-Please also consider our conditions of sponsorship.

 Applicants should consider these questions in their proposals: